Guide

 4. Use invoice templates to their fullest potential

-Invoice templates help you standardise your billing format and cut creation time by up to 50% with pre-filled information and automated calculations.
+Invoice templates are pre-formatted documents with your business details, standard services, and automatic calculations already built in.
+They help you standardise your billing format and cut creation time by up to 50%.

-• Customer-specific templates: Save templates with pre-filled client details and standard services
+• Save customer-specific versions: Pre-fill client details and standard services for repeat customers.

-• Automated calculations: Build in formulas for totals, taxes, and discounts
+• Build in automated calculations: Add formulas for totals, taxes, and discounts.

-• Job-type templates: Create different templates for various service types
+• Create job-type variations: Set up different templates for various service types.

 When to upgrade: As your business grows beyond 20–30 invoices per month, dedicated invoicing software becomes more efficient than spreadsheet templates.